Aishwarya0811/Logistic_Regression/README.md

 Data are collected on the performance of 75 randomly selected administrators.

-They are stored in the file SystemAdministrators.csv (available on eLearning).
+They are stored in the file SystemAdministrators.csv.

 The variable Experience measures months of full-time system administrator experience, while Training measures the number of relevant training credits.